xFallingDuskx/GoBoard/README.md

     - [ ] Users have the option to continue playing to a higher score

 ## Additional Features:
-- [ ] Make screen dynamic for different view sizes
+- [ ] Make responsive to phone (portrait) and desktop
-    - [ ] Prevent users from using site on phones and tablets in landscape mode
+    - [ ] Prevent users from visiting app if neither is true
 - [x] Offer explanation of rules of the game and glossary to users if they do not know
 - [ ] Panel is animated out of the user's view
 - [ ] Able to restart game at any point or at end of game - double confirmation here